 What is PHP?

-What are the benefits of PHP?
+What Are The Benefits of PHP?

 Each body processes substance abuse in different ways, and many factors dictate which kind of treatment is best, such as level of addiction, family history, other psychiatric conditions, lifestyle, and much more.
 Rushing through addiction treatment faster doesn’t mean you’ll recover sooner.
-Quite the contrary as it can actually reduce your treatment’s effecitiveness.
+Quite the contrary as it can actually reduce your treatment’s effectiveness.

-Partial hospitalization is perfect next step for anyone who has just left rehab or residential treatment but doesn’t feel “stable” yet.
-As an intermediary between residential and outpatient treatment, patients still have a signficant amount of support from the facility, but can now access the outside world again.
+Partial hospitalization is the perfect next step for anyone who has just left rehab or residential treatment but doesn’t feel “stable” yet.
+As an intermediary between residential and outpatient treatment, patients still have a significant amount of support from the facility, but can now access the outside world again.
 PHP can help patients better adjust to the transition back to their usual routine.

 How Does PHP Treatment Work?